Covid 19 coronavirus: Paywave eftpos limit raised to $200 - but two banks lag

-The limit for contactless eftpos payments is being temporarily raised from $80 to $200 from today, says industry governance body PaymentsNZ - albeit with two banks not fully on board from the get-go.
+The limit for contactless eftpos payments is being temporarily raised from $80 to $200 from today, says industry governance body PaymentsNZ - albeit with two banks not fully on board.

 The measure will be introduced over the next few days and weeks.